shockwavebot/simple-tk-stopwatch/README.md

 ## Usage

-Run the following command in the terminal to start the stopwatch:
+Run the following command in the terminal to start the stopwatch: `simple-tk-stopwatch`

-`python3 simple-tk-stopwatch.py`